AQUAMAG/AQUADRAG/README.md

-# Automated system for mechanical exfoliation of 2D materials
+# Automated system for adhesive removal during mechanical exfoliation of 2D materials
 Arduino code for a motor controller for stepper motor control of dragging adhesives for the purpose of mechanical exfoliation of 2D materials.

 This software is specifically written to use an Arduino Uno with CNC shield and a TMC2209 driver utilizing the [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/) and [TMCStepper](https://github.com/teemuatlut/TMCStepper) libraries.